open/close all folders

 - The bizarre Dell Comics superhero version of Dracula used "Aloyisius Ulysses Card" as his secret identity.

-- The original use of "Alucard" as a vampire's alias was in the 1943 film Son of Dracula, starring Lon Chaney, Jr.
+- The original use of "Alucard" as a vampire's alias was in the 1943 film Son of Dracula, starring Lon Chaney, Jr. It hits Unbuilt Trope territory in that every character in the movie figures out the obvious nature of the alias immediately.

 - In the Hammer Horror film Dracula A.D.
 1972 (1972), Dracula's minion is called Johnny Alucard.
 Dr. Van Helsing (Peter Cushing) notices the anagram only by writing it and drawing lines.